cakcora/PersistentHomologyWithCoralPrunit/README.md

 This notebook shows the PrunIt in action.
 We find the dominated vertices and delete them from the graph.
 Our activation function is node degree, and we are using superlevel filtration.
 Prunit assumes that the dominating vertices are activated before the dominated vertices.
 Degree in superlevel filtration satisfies this condition.

-Our experiments were coded in R, but R is not optimized for loops.
+Our experiments were coded in R, which is not optimized for loops.
 We are giving the Python code below, which is easier to read and follow.
 Sub/super level filtration is not implemented in python yet, but you can call this linked code snippet (to be linked) to send a graph to R and use the TDA library to get its persistence diagram.

 ```python
 import networkx as nx